HomeProduct DocsAPI ReferenceChangelog

 A note on data precision

-Payment Processing shows data at the payment level — what's happening "on the wire."
+Payment processing shows data at the payment level — what's happening "on the wire."
 This is more granular than your standard Recurly billing dashboard, which includes dunning and subscriber re-entries.
 Some numbers may look slightly different between dashboards.
 Both are correct — they're measuring different things.

 Understanding your decline codes